maxgoldb/bampfa-workflows/digitization/audio/audio-cassette-vendor-digitization.md

 * Run preservation master files against MediaConch policy (TBD..)
   * note any discrepancies and contact vendor immediately in cases where a transfer was not made with correct specs
 * Add any notes from vendor to Digitization Notes field in DB record for a given file
-* Open local copy of preservation master file in WaveLab (TBD if this is really going to be our method) and run the Interstitial Error Check tool to search for possible digitization-related errors
+* Open vendor copy of preservation master file in WaveLab (TBD if this is really going to be our method) and run the Interstitial Error Check tool to search for possible digitization-related errors
 * Play through several seconds of beginning, middle, and end of file and look over waveform to check for any potential volume issues (periods of low or too-high volume, etc.)
 * Add QC notes to DB record for recording
 * Once each file has been verified to correspond to an existing database record, rename the local preservation master files to include the database record ID for later metadata matching